CCI orders probe against Google for abuse of dominance in news aggregation

 It was also alleged that Google is the major stakeholder in the digital advertising space, and it unilaterally decides the amount to be paid to the publishers for the content created by them, as well as the terms on which the amounts have to be paid.

-Accordingly, the Commission has directed the Director General (DG) to cause an investigation into the matter under the provisions of Section 26(1) of the Act.

-CCI has also directs the DG to complete the investigation and submit the report within a period of 60 days from the date of receipt of this order
+Accordingly, the Commission has directed the Director General (DG) to do an investigation into the matter under the provisions of Section 26(1) of the Act.
+The CCI has also directed the DG to complete the investigation and submit the report in 60 days from the date of receipt of the order.

 Never miss a story!
 Stay connected and informed with Mint.
 Download our App Now!!